hhenson/hg_systematic/docs/source/concepts/time_and_calendars.rst

 raw data if there was a value or not.
 However, when creating simulations that do not use pre-canned data or when computing forward looking values (such as a payout schedule) the holiday calendar is required.

-There are many different types of holiday calendars, these include: settlement, trading, currency, and country calendars.
+There are many different types of holiday calendars, these include: settlement, trading, currency, exchange, and country calendars.

 The choice of calendar is important to correctly model trade behaviour.